tirans/rmidi/README.md

 - **Memory Usage**: ~50MB baseline, ~100MB with 1000+ patches

 ### Optimization Tips
-1. Enable caching in preferences (default: on)
+1. Enable caching in preferences (default: on, now with 1-hour timeout)
 2. Adjust debounce delay for your network speed
 3. Use lazy loading for large patch collections
 4. Enable performance monitoring in debug mode
+5. The application now uses parallel processing for device scanning, significantly improving load times

 ## Troubleshooting